ga4gh/ga4gh-schemas/doc/source/schemas/rnaquantificationmethods.rst

     If present, return only Rna Quantifications which belong to this set.
   :type rnaQuantificationId: null|string
   :field datasetId:
-    If present, return only Rna Quantifications which belong to this set.
+    The `Dataset` to search.
-  :type datasetId: null|string
+  :type datasetId: string
   :field pageSize:
     Specifies the maximum number of results to return in a single page.
       If unspecified, a system default will be used.